-- Advair HFA contains salmeterol, the same medicine found in serevent diskus (salmeterol xinafoate inhalation powder).
+- Advair HFA contains salmeterol, the same medicine found in Serevent Diskus (salmeterol xinafoate inhalation powder).
 LABA medicines such as salmeterol when used alone increase the risk of hospitalizations and death from asthma problems.
 Advair HFA contains an ICS and a LABA.
 When an ICS and LABA are used together, there is not a significant increased risk in hospitalizations and death from asthma problems.

 - Advair HFA is not for adults and adolescents with asthma who are well controlled with an asthma control medicine, such as a low to medium dose of an ICS medicine.
 Advair HFA is for adults and adolescents with asthma who need both an ICS and LABA medicine.

-Who should not take Advair HFA?
+Who should not use Advair HFA?